If you’ve never tried coquito—a Puerto Rican version of eggnog made with coconut milk—you don’t know what you’ve been missing.

 Happy cooking and sipping…and happy holidays!

-(Adapted from Martha Stewart Magazine’s December 2012 Coquito recipe.)
+Adapted by Suzanne Klein, Tea Foodie from Martha Stewart Magazine’s December 2012 Coquito recipe.

 Makes 6 large or 12 small servings